-- ➤ Intensify survey, identification and inventorization activities; involving local institutions and giving priority to hitherto unexplored areas. - Conduct regular surveys to monitor changes in populations of target species (wild and domesticated), using remote sensing and other updated tools and techniques. - Update listing of endangered species of flora and fauna on priority, based on internationally accepted criteria. - ➤ Extend listing of keystone, umbrella and endemic species for conserving them on priority basis, and develop models/packages for their conservation. - Update database on sacred groves and sacred ponds documenting bioresources and associated knowledge conserved at these sites. - Promote DNA fingerprinting, other molecular analytical techniques and studies on genetic diversity of critically endangered species to develop appropriate conservation strategies. - Expand area specific surveys of land races, traditional cultivars of crops, wild relatives of crop plants and breeds of domesticated animals inter alia through application of appropriate statistical techniques. - ➤ Use modern taxonomic methods for documentation/identification of species. - > Strengthen and build capacity for taxonomy and biosystematics, particularly for groups of plants, animals and microorganisms which are as yet inadequately understood.
+- Intensify survey, identification and inventorization activities, involving local institutions and giving priority to hitherto unexplored areas. - Conduct regular surveys to monitor changes in populations of target species (wild and domesticated), using remote sensing and other updated tools and techniques. - Extend listing of keystone, umbrella and endemic species for conserving them on priority basis, and develop models/packages for their conservation. - ∠ Update database on sacred groves and sacred ponds documenting bioresources and associated knowledge conserved at these sites. - Promote DNA fingerprinting, other molecular analytical techniques and studies on genetic diversity of critically endangered species to develop appropriate conservation strategies. - Expand area specific surveys of land races, traditional cultivars of crops, wild relatives of crop plants and breeds of domesticated animals inter alia through application of appropriate statistical techniques. - ∠ Use modern taxonomic methods for documentation/identification of species. - Strengthen and build capacity for taxonomy and biosystematics, particularly for groups of plants, animals and microorganisms which are as yet inadequately understood.

-tation of policy, legislative and administrative conservation and management
+5.8 Strengthening implementation of policy, legislative and administrative measures for biodiversity conservation and management

 Subject relating to environment and forests is on the concurrent list of the Constitution of India.
-Both Central and State Governments legislate and formulate policies and this programmes on subject.
+Both Central and State Governments legislate and formulate policies and programmes on this subject.

-National policies environmental management include the National Forest Policy 1988, the National Conservation Strategy and Policy Statement on Environment and Development 1992, and National Policy and Macrolevel Action Strategy on Biodiversity 1999.
-Some other sectoral policies (e.g. National Agriculture Policy 2000, National Water Policy) have also contributed towards environmental management.
-As our development challenges evolved and our understanding of the centrality of environmental concerns in development sharpened, the National Environment Policy was developed in 2006.
-The NEP builds on the earlier policies, and strengthens them.
+Policies on environmental management include the National Forest Policy 1988, the National Conservation Strategy and Policy Statement on Environment and Development 1992, and National Policy and Macrolevel Action Strategy on Biodiversity 1999.
+Some other sectoral policies (e.g. National Agriculture Policy 2000 and National Water Policy) have also contributed towards environmental management.
+As our development challenges evolved and understanding of the centrality of environmental concerns in development sharpened, the National Environment Policy was developed in 2006.
+The NEP builds on the earlier policies and strengthens them.

 Major Central Acts having direct bearing on biodiversity issues are: Indian Forest Act 1927, Wildlife (Protection) Act 1972, Forest (Conservation) Act 1980, Environment (Protection) Act 1986, and the Biological Diversity Act 2002.
-In addition, there are several other Acts which have relevance to biodiversity.
-Some of these are given in Box 11.
+In addition, there are several other Acts which have relevance to biodiversity (Box 11).
 These Central Acts are supported by a number of State laws and statutes as provided under the Constitution.
+An Inter-State Council has been set up under article 263 of the Constitution for co-ordination on inter-state matters.